elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-did-the-celts-interact-with-romans-in-notable-conflicts.md

 subject: History of the World
 file_name: how-did-the-celts-interact-with-romans-in-notable-conflicts.md
 url: /learn/history-of-the-world/questions/how-did-the-celts-interact-with-romans-in-notable-conflicts
-score: 9.0
+score: -1.0
 related_article1:
-    id: 159862
+    id: 159853
     title: >-
-        What are the main characteristics of Halstatt Culture's art and material goods?
+        What are the key linguistic influences of Proto-Indo-Europeans on modern European languages?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-main-characteristics-of-halstatt-cultures-art-and-material-goods
+    url: /learn/history-of-the-world/questions/what-are-the-key-linguistic-influences-of-protoindoeuropeans-on-modern-european-languages
 related_article2:
-    id: 159921
+    id: 159862
     title: >-
-        What were the primary military tactics and weaponry used by the Celts?
+        What are the main characteristics of Halstatt Culture's art and material goods?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-primary-military-tactics-and-weaponry-used-by-the-celts
+    url: /learn/history-of-the-world/questions/what-are-the-main-characteristics-of-halstatt-cultures-art-and-material-goods
 related_article3:
-    id: 160381
+    id: 159853
     title: >-
-        How did Diodorus Siculus and Athenaeus describe Celtic customs?
+        What are the key linguistic influences of Proto-Indo-Europeans on modern European languages?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-diodorus-siculus-and-athenaeus-describe-celtic-customs
+    url: /learn/history-of-the-world/questions/what-are-the-key-linguistic-influences-of-protoindoeuropeans-on-modern-european-languages
 related_article4:
-    id: 160369
+    id: 159925
     title: >-
-        How did the migration patterns of Proto-Indo-Europeans affect their settlement in Britain and Ireland?
+        What were the geographic locations of major Celtic tribes and their natural resources?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-migration-patterns-of-protoindoeuropeans-affect-their-settlement-in-britain-and-ireland
+    url: /learn/history-of-the-world/questions/what-were-the-geographic-locations-of-major-celtic-tribes-and-their-natural-resources
 related_article5:
-    id: 160182
+    id: 159890
     title: >-
-        What were the distinctive physical and behavioral traits of the Celts?
+        How did Celtic architectural styles reflect their settlement patterns?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-distinctive-physical-and-behavioral-traits-of-the-celts
+    url: /learn/history-of-the-world/questions/how-did-celtic-architectural-styles-reflect-their-settlement-patterns
 ---

 &nbsp;